 The individual number associated with that microchip is then registered in HomeAgain’s database with the owner’s name, phone number, and address.
 The online database can be changed and a photo can be added for no charge.
 Any shelter or veterinary hospital will scan a found pet and will allow for a happy reunion of you and your pet.

-We use both in-house and out-source labratory services to provide a variety of tests for diagnosis and treatment of your pet’s health.
+We use both in-house and out-source laboratory services to provide a variety of tests for diagnosis and treatment of your pet’s health.
 We offer routine blood tests in our in-house laboratory.
-We will also prepare and send your pet’s blood samples to a comprehensive veterinary reference laboratory or a specialty laboratory at the veterianarian’s discreation.
+We will also prepare and send your pet’s blood samples to a comprehensive veterinary reference laboratory or a specialty laboratory at the veterinarian’s discreation.